 Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-We expect the global blood purification equipment market to exhibit a CAGR of 5.76% during 2025-2033.
+The blood purification equipment market is projected to exhibit a CAGR of 5.76% during 2025-2033, reaching a value of USD 36.7 Billion by 2033.